alicankaralar/DiceJR-Driverkit/README.md

 * A mono channel of audio I/O in 16-bit, linear PCM format
 * An example of a string-based custom property

-AudioDriverKit is available in macOS, and in iPadOS 16 and later when running on an M1 device.
+AudioDriverKit is available in macOS, and in iPadOS 16 and later when running on an iPad device with an M-series chip.
 This sample project supports both platforms.

 The sample app connects to the audio driver extension through a custom user client connection.
 The custom user client shows an example of how to change the data-source selector value or the sample rate directly on the audio driver extension.
 In macOS, the sample app also provides the installer for the driver.
 In iPadOS, you install the driver by enabling it in Settings.